rajiv256/rajiv256.github.io_old/_posts/2017-06-01-Snakes-and-Ladders.md

 ```
 6. Now a remote named `heroku` is created and you can deploy from command-line directly by pushing your code onto this remote.
 	> git push heroku master
 7. Yess!
 Now your app will be deployed.
 Check the debug report in the above command and the present command.
 You will find an URL.
 Thats where your app has been deployed.
 Open it!
 What are you waiting for!?
-(Thats what she said :P.)
+(Thats what she said:P.)

 8. Well, if you saw this, it means you screwed up.
 Otherwise you'd be immersed in testing your app.
 So, some unknown crap happened and your app is not working.
 It says, build failed.(Buzzer-Eeeeh!
 Thats what she said.).
 Anyways, whatever you have done its recoverable.
 Ofcourse only if you have the patience to make sense from logs.
 On your command line type this
 	> heroku logs --tail

 All the best!
-Happy Debugging! :shit:
+Happy Debugging!:shit:

 Thanks for taking the pain to scroll till here.
 This is my first blog post and I am planning on writing more (Did someone say *please no!?*).
 You are welcome to suggest changes or for any queries!